Search

 License

-The license for the router is the same license loaded by brainz, but it requires the addition of the router addon.
+The license for the router is the same license loaded by Brainz, but it requires the router add-on.
 The license file is spread to all routers via Brainz automatically.
-The file itself will be created in /var/lib/varnish-controller/varnish-controller-router/<router_name>/license.lic.
+The file, itself, will be created in /var/lib/varnish-controller/varnish-controller-router/<router_name>/license.lic.

-To identify the routers in the Varnish Controller, the router name is used.
-Routers are required to have unique names in the Varnish Controller system.
-The names must be alphanumeric but can also include a dash (-).
+To identify the routers in Varnish Controller, router names are used.
+In this system, the routers are required to have unique names.
+They must be alphanumeric but can also include a dash (-).
 Set the router name as an argument -router-name router01 or environment variable VARNISH_CONTROLLER_ROUTER_NAME=router01.

-Note that they can have the same name in version 5.0+, if different private tokens are used.
+Note: Router names can be the same in version 5.0+, if different private tokens are used.
 See private/shared tokens chapter

 DNS Routing With PowerDNS

 In order to use DNS routing functionality, PowerDNS is required.
-PowerDNS is an open source free Software (https://www.powerdns.com/).
+PowerDNS is an open-source free software.

 The router acts as a remote REST-based backend behind PowerDNS.
 DNS queries towards PowerDNS will be looked up in the router.
-The router will handle the request by looking at incoming remote client IP if it’s included (requires EDNS by upstream DNS resolvers) or otherwise the IP address for the resolver will be used.
-The router will make a decision of an best suitable endpoint and return back that IP (A or AAAA) for the request.
+The router will handle the request by looking at incoming remote client IPs if included (requires EDNS by upstream DNS resolvers), otherwise the IP address for the resolver will be used.
+The router will choose the best suitable endpoint and return back that IP (A or AAAA) for the request.
 Hence, each request might return a different IP address based on endpoint health and utilization.
-Therefore it is important that the PowerDNS server is configured to not cache requests for too long.
+Therefore, it is important that the PowerDNS server is configured to not cache requests for too long.
 Otherwise, requests would not be handled by the router and previously made decisions would be used.

 Example configuration for PowerDNS: